SingSaver is an affiliate partner of DollarsAndSense.sg. We receive a share of revenue from your sign-ups.

 Not bad, but certainly nothing close in terms of value compared to enjoying a free round-trip flight to Hong Kong, Taiwan or Maldives.

 An Air Miles Card Doesn’t Make You Spend Any More Than A Cashback Card

 Some ill-advised cashback fanatics claim that miles card will make you spend more.
 That’s just plain ridiculous.

-A cashback card provides cashback based on the same exact principal that a miles card do.
+A cashback card provides cash back based on the same exact principle that a miles card does.
 Regardless of whether you are using a miles card or a cashback card, you have to spend on your credit card in order to earn the benefits.

-The main reason why some cashback fanatics have this (incorrect) perception is because most cashback cards provide cashback on a monthly basis.
+The main reason why some cashback fanatics have this (incorrect) perception is that most cashback cards provide cashback on a monthly basis.

 However, when I travel, I will be able to claim on these air miles which I have saved up over the past 2 to 3 years.
 This means I could easily save at least $400 to $500 if I fly on economy, as compared to my cashback friend who will now need to spend on his flight.

 Both air miles cards and cashback cards do help you to save, with the key difference being that cashback cards provide short-term savings while the savings for air miles cards are only realised when you redeem for a flight, which won’t be something which you do every day.